Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 Business case template + example

-Knowing the steps to make a business case, however, does not properly explain what a business case looks like.
+Knowing the steps to make a business case does not properly explain what a business case looks like.

 A business case can be very detailed — the sheer number of points in it could be as long as an academic paper.

-A filled-out business plan template can be extensive, spanning many pages of documentation.
-So, to give you an idea of what you should be writing about in a specific situation — we have filled in a business case template with the thought process that will come into writing each element:
+A filled-out business plan template can be extensive, spanning many pages.
+So, to spare you from reading all of that in an example, but still give you an idea of what you should be writing about in a specific situation, we have filled in a business case template with the thought process that will come into writing each element.

 Project manager: William Cambridge